top of page

 WATER BEAD MARBLE RUN

-This is such a winner, and all you need is a plastic marble run and some water beads.
-You can even go mega-sized with giant water beads and guttering in your sensory bin!
+All you need for this fun activity is a plastic marble run and some water beads.
 Water beads come as tiny balls that swell up when left in water.
-They last for several days so you get lots of sensory play out of them.
-Plus they're biodegradable, so you don't have to worry about harmful chemicals or plastic getting into the water system.
+They last for several days so you get lots of sensory play out of them, plus they're biodegradable, so you don't have to worry about harmful chemicals getting into the water system.

 WASHING DISHES